Planning a Round-the-World Trip: Booking Flights

 Planning a Round-the-World Adventure: Booking Flights

-This is Part One of a Series dedicated to travel tips and lessons learned while planning for an extended Round-the-World (RTW) Adventure.
+This is Part One of a Series dedicated to travel tips and lessons learned while planning for an extended Round-the-World (RTW) trip.

 The result was two very different views of the RTW trip, requiring us to book several flights (37 to be exact!).
 So the question became, “is it better to book individual flights or get a RTW flight package?”